FabienDupontPro/fab-production/docs/game-production-wargaming.md

 ## What a Stream Team Looks Like

-Each stream is a cross-discipline team that might include:
+Each stream is a cross-discipline team that might include one or multiple:

-- a project manager
+- Project manager
-- one or more designers (gameplay, systems, monetization, levels)
+- Game designer
+- UI and/or UX designer
-- a UI/UX designer
+- System designer
-- a system architect
+- Solution architect
-- front-end and back-end developers
-- a server programmer
+- Front-end/Web developer
-- several QA managers
+- QA manager
+- And more (Monetization designer, Level designer, Server programmer, etc.)

 Team members still report to their functional departments, but producers decide what they work on and when.
 This setup allows specialization while still moving as one unit.